law

 • (General Australian) enPR: , IPA(key): /ɫoː/

-• Homophone: la (in accents with the cot-caught merger)
+• Homophone: la (cotcaught merger)

-• Homophone: lore (in non-rhotic accents with the horse-hoarse merger)
+• Homophone: lore (non-rhotic, horsehoarse merger)

-• Homophone: lure (in non-rhotic accents with the CURE-FORCE merger)
+• Homophone: lure (non-rhotic, pourpoor merger)

 Etymology 1

 From Middle English lawe, laȝe, from Old English lagu (law), borrowed from Old Norse lǫg (law, literally things laid down or firmly established), originally the plural of lag (layer, stratum, a laying in order, measure, stroke), from Proto-Germanic *lagą (that which is laid down), from Proto-Indo-European *legʰ- (to lie).
-Cognate with Scots law (law), Icelandic lög (things laid down, law), Faroese lóg (law), Norwegian lov (law), Swedish lag (law), Danish lov (law).
+Cognate with Scots law (law), Icelandic lög (things laid down, law), Faroese lóg (law), Norwegian lov (law), Swedish lag (law), Danish lov (law), Finnish laki (law).
 Replaced Old English ǣ and ġesetnes.
 More at lay.

 Not related to legal, nor to French loi, Spanish ley, all of which ultimately derive from Latin lēx, from Proto-Indo-European *leǵ- (to gather).